flaurencin/ciscomation/README.rst

 Ciscomation is a script for pushing commands to cisco devices based on xml file.
 It allows usage of multiprocessing, if maintenance description is compatible.
+From the directory it's played in, it will generate xlsx report of the maintenance, a command/result file, a maintenance.txt file which is a json image of the maintenance and a dump file which is a json image of the result of the execution of the script.

 Features
 ~~~~~~~~